Catholic Christmas Traditions

 Why Do We Decorate with Lights?

-During the 1500s, Christians began using candles to decorate their Christmas trees.
-The flickering glow of the small flames amid the evergreen branches created a beautiful image of hope, but it was a fire hazard.
+Today’s strings of electric Christmas lights evolved from candles.
+During the 1500s, Christians used candles to decorate their Christmas trees.
+The flickering glow of the small flames amid the evergreen branches created a beautiful image of hope, but it was definitely a fire hazard.
 In 1882, Thomas Edison’s friend Edward H. Johnson created the first string of electric Christmas lights, making it much safer for people to light their trees.

 Why Do We Exchange Gifts?